T of C

 The introductions to Du Yi do not actually mention Confucius except where his name appears in the title (i.e., the Kongzi Du Yi from 1876).
 Nevertheless, from the titles it would seem that the theme of the Du Yi melodies might be similar to that of the Wei Bian melodies.

 Again, although further study might show that there are indeed musical relationships between the Wei Bian melodies or between them and the Du Yi melodies, until that time one should be skeptical of the claims one can read that 韋編三絕初見於《琴書千古》（1738，抄本）Wei Bian San Jue can be traced back to 1738.
-In fact it has not even been traced back prior to Le Ying and/or his teacher.
-It should be needless to add that, though criticism of the commentary, this is in fact praise for the performer.
+In fact it has not even been traced back prior to Yue Ying and/or his teacher.
+It should be needless to add that, though this is criticism of the commentary, it is also in fact praise for the performer.